The path analysis techniques lets you do things like:

 These screens and/or events are then aggregated together into paths.
 The numbers shown in each node represents the total number of users or events that contributed to that particular point in the path.

 Paths and sessions

-Paths are calculated from the user's event stream, using the first instance of the dimension value you select as the starting point.
+Paths are calculated from the user's event stream, using the first instance of the dimension value you select as the starting or ending point.